QuintessentialForms/ParrotLUX/README.md

 ![image](demo-paint.jpg "Painting")
 ## Text-to-Image + Painting
 Generate images with text-to-image, powered by Stable Diffusion running on your local PC (or via any network API), using whatever models and custom tooling you want.
 Adjust generation settings from the app's clean and intuitive interface. **Currently in pre-alpha!
-Stay tuned for a full suite of settings and API interfaces, plus the ability to easily and quickly make your own.** Slightly more customizable than Comfy, yet more beautiful and intuitive than A1111.
+Stay tuned for a full suite of settings and API interfaces, plus the ability to easily and quickly make your own.** As powerful as your backend, yet as intuitive as an art app.
 Convert the generated image to a paint layer, and paint away.

 ![image](demo-t2i+paint.jpg "Text-to-Image and Painting")
 ## Image-to-Image from Painted Layers